ucla/wpplugin-multiple-feeds-calendar/README.md

 ## == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Download a distribution of the codebase by downloading a zip of the main branch from the repository.

-2. Unzip the plugin files into a temporary directory of your choosing.
+2. Unzip the plugin folder and file into a temporary directory of your choosing.

-3. Upload the plugin files to the `/wp-content/plugins/ucla-multple-feeds-calendar` directory of your WordPress installation either locally or on a server or install the plugin through the WordPress plugins installation screen directly.
+3. Upload the entire plugin folder and contained files into the `/wp-content/plugins/` directory of your WordPress installation either locally or on a server or install the plugin through the WordPress plugins installation screen directly.

 4. Activate the plugin through the 'Plugins' screen in WordPress

 ## == Local Development ==

 1. Install WordPress using the method of your choosing.
-We recommend using DevKinsta, the Wordpress Development Environment found here https://developer.wordpress.org/block-editor/getting-started/devenv/ or another method of installing WordPress locally.
+We recommend using DevKinsta, the Wordpress Development Environment found here https://developer.wordpress.org/block-editor/getting-started/devenv/, or another method of installing WordPress locally.

 2. Clone the repository into the /wp-content/plugins/ folder of your local install.